louismerlin/concrete.css/README.md

 ## What is this ?

 This a CSS microframework, built for lighness and simplicity.

 Concrete can be a great starting point for a simple website.

+It also switches to a dark theme if your OS uses one.

 It is best used in pair with [normalize.css](https://necolas.github.io/normalize.css/).